alexcavalli/wikitrivia/README.md

 A player has 10 seconds to answer a question.
-Points are a max of 1000 (if the player were able to answer correctly without any time elapsing), and decrease by 1 for every millisecond.
+Points are a max of 1000 (if the player were able to answer correctly without any time elapsing), and decrease by 1 for every hundredth of a second.

 ## Competitive UI